 - Find and correct errors in the design and implementation of software solutions.

-Computer Software Development students need a high school algebra background equivalent to CPE 0600, Algebra I. Students with little or no computer background should enroll in ITS 0800, Computer Fundamentals, as a preparatory course before taking other computer courses.
+Computer Software Development students need a high school algebra background equivalent to MTH 0650, Algebra for Non-STEM majors.
+Students with little or no computer background should enroll in ITS 0800, Computer Fundamentals, as a preparatory course before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0810, Beginning Keyboarding, or ITS 1210, Keyboarding/Word Processing.

 Students enrolled in Associate of Applied Business and Associate of Applied Science degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges or universities have bachelor's completion programs designed for students completing applied degrees.
 See the Transfer section of the catalog for more information.